andreajparker/papers/README.md

 ## In reverse chronological order

 ### Large language models and natural language processing
-Search for `W and в "large language model whitepaper"` on  Google.
-(Direct link coming soon here)
+Search for `W and в "large language model" whitepaper` on  Google or your favorite search engine.
+(Direct link to paper coming soon to this repository)

 ### Rare and chronic conditions and patient outcomes